rer145/iris/README.md

 ## Files
 Included in this repository are the data files from kaggle.
 Along with these 2 files, are the Jupyter Notebook files that will contain notes, code, and results from testing against the IRIS dataset.

+The main experiment file is iris-experiments.ipynb.
+This file contains both pygal and matplotlib charts, however Kaggle does not support pygal.
+So the file on Kaggle is iris-experiments-kaggle.ipynb

 ## Libraries
 Some libraries I will be using in this repository are:
 1. pandas
 2. numpy
 3. matplotlib
 4. pygal
+5. seaborn